SuperLesson/SuperLesson/README.md

 ### Comparing steps

-If you think some step is misbehaving, or would simply like to see what is happening, you can use the `--diff` flag followed by the two steps you want to compare, e.g.:
+If you think some step is misbehaving, or would simply like to see what is happening, you can use the `diff` command followed by the two steps you want to compare, e.g.:

 ```
-poetry run superlesson LESSON --diff merge improve
+poetry run sl [lesson-id] diff merge improve
 ```

 Note that only steps that generate some text output may be used.

-> To run this step you need to install [`wdiff`](https://www.gnu.org/software/wdiff/).
+> Diffing requires [`wdiff`](https://www.gnu.org/software/wdiff/) to be installed.

 ## Development